• Skip to main content

 According to author John Ayto (via Wikipedia), bruschetta “comes from the Roman dialect verb bruscare, the equivalent of the Italian word abbrustolire which means ‘to toast’, or ‘to roast over coals’.”
 And clearly, the only thing being toasted or roasted is the bread so you do the math.

-Frankly, it’s given us such tasty Italian-American staples as alfredo, chicken parm, cioppino, and, of course, Sunday Sauce with meatballs, so no disrespect to the motherland but I’m absolutely fine with this “bastardization.”
+Frankly, it’s given us such tasty Italian-American staples as alfredo, chicken parm, cioppino, and, of course, Sunday sauce with meatballs, so no disrespect to the motherland but I’m absolutely fine with this “bastardization.”

 Side view, grilled chicken breasts topped with tomato bruschetta on a cream serving platter.